pralayaPanta/AI-900/4-NaturalLanguageProcessing.md

 - ***Personal identifying information (PII) detection*** - identifies personally sensitive information, including personal health information (PHI).
 - ***Language detection***-  identifies the language of the text and returns a language code such as "en" for English.
 - ***Sentiment analysis and opinion mining*** - identifies whether text is positive or negative.
+      - evaluates text and returns sentiment scores and labels for each sentence
 - ***Summarization*** - summarizes text by identifying the most important information.
 - ***Key phrase extraction*** - lists the main concepts from unstructured text.